The Open Governmental Meetings Act

 (back to top)

-Any governing body or member thereof who is subject to the provisions of the Open Meeting Act may request in writing an advisory opinion from the Committee on Open Governmental Meetings as to whether an action or proposed action violates the provisions of the Act.
-Any governing body or member who seeks an Advisory Opinion and acts in good faith reliance on the opinion has an absolute defense to any civil suit or criminal prosecution for any action taken in good faith reliance on the opinion unless the committee was willfully and intentionally misinformed as to the facts by the body or its representative.
-A governing body or member thereof that acts in good faith reliance on a written Advisory Opinion sought by another person or governing body has an absolute defense to any civil suit or criminal prosecution for any action taken based upon a written opinion of the Committee as long as underlying facts and circumstances surrounding the action were the same or substantially the same as those being addressed by the written opinion.
+Any governing body, or a member of a governing body, who is subject to the Open Governmental Meetings Act may request a formal Advisory Opinion as to whether an action or proposed action violates the Act.
+Requests must be in writing.
+Written Advisory Opinions are issued by the Ethics Commission’s Committee on Open Governmental Meetings.
+Any such person or entity who acts in good faith reliance on the Opinion has an absolute defense in any civil suit or criminal prosecution for actions taken on the Opinion unless the Committee was willfully and intentionally misinformed as to the facts.
+Other governing bodies and members who rely on Advisory Opinions also have an absolute defense in civil and criminal proceedings for actions based upon the Opinions as long as the underlying facts and circumstances surrounding the action were the same or substantially the same as those ruled upon in the Advisory Opinions.

 Click here to view Open Meetings Advisory Opinions

 The Ethics Commission has no role in enforcing the Act and does not investigate complaints of violations.
 The Act provides that any citizen may file a civil action in Circuit Court within 120 days after the action or decision complained of occurred.
 Only Circuit Courts have the power to compel compliance with the Act or annul a decision made in violation of the Act.
 Anyone who willfully and knowingly violates the provisions of the Act is subject to criminal prosecution for a misdemeanor.

 What are the penalties for violating the Act?